Schwab US Small-Cap ETF (NYSEARCA:SCHA) Shares Sold by Selective Wealth Management Inc.

 Selective Wealth Management Inc. cut its position in Schwab US Small-Cap ETF (NYSEARCA:SCHA – Free Report) by 8.5% during the third quarter, according to its most recent Form 13F filing with the SEC.
 The firm owned 10,704 shares of the company’s stock after selling 995 shares during the period.
 Selective Wealth Management Inc.’s holdings in Schwab US Small-Cap ETF were worth $430,000 at the end of the most recent quarter.

 Other hedge funds have also modified their holdings of the company.
 Baltimore Washington Financial Advisors Inc. acquired a new position in shares of Schwab US Small-Cap ETF in the first quarter valued at about $4,025,000.
 Coppell Advisory Solutions LLC acquired a new position in shares of Schwab US Small-Cap ETF in the second quarter valued at about $25,000.
-Coastal Investment Advisors Inc. acquired a new position in shares of Schwab US Small-Cap ETF in the second quarter valued at about $26,000.
-Zions Bancorporation N.A. acquired a new position in shares of Schwab US Small-Cap ETF in the first quarter valued at about $29,000.
-Finally, EverSource Wealth Advisors LLC increased its holdings in shares of Schwab US Small-Cap ETF by 46.7% in the second quarter.
-EverSource Wealth Advisors LLC now owns 766 shares of the company’s stock valued at $34,000 after purchasing an additional 244 shares during the period.
+Coastal Investment Advisors Inc. purchased a new stake in shares of Schwab US Small-Cap ETF in the second quarter worth about $26,000.
+Zions Bancorporation N.A. purchased a new stake in shares of Schwab US Small-Cap ETF in the first quarter worth about $29,000.
+Finally, EverSource Wealth Advisors LLC boosted its stake in shares of Schwab US Small-Cap ETF by 46.7% in the second quarter.
+EverSource Wealth Advisors LLC now owns 766 shares of the company’s stock worth $34,000 after buying an additional 244 shares during the last quarter.

 Schwab U.S. Small-Cap ETF (the Fund) seeks to track the total return of the Dow Jones U.S. Small-Cap Total Stock Market Index.
 The Dow Jones U.S. Small-Cap Total Stock Market Index includes the components ranked 751-2500 by full market capitalization.
 The Index is a float-adjusted market capitalization weighted index.